-If it is not always clear which boxes to check for some of the necessary details in order to apply for acceptance as a doctoral researcher, please ask your supervisor.
-If you have any organizational questions about registration and admission, please send an e-mail to Ms Hawlitschek.
-Ms Hawlitschek is also available for a consultation at the following time:
+If you are unsure which boxes to check for some of the required information in the application for acceptance as a doctoral researcher, please ask your supervisor.
+If you have any organizational questions about registration, application, or enrollment, please send an email to Ms Hawlitschek.
+Ms Hawlitschek is also available for a consultation during the following hours:

 Student Services Center

-If you are a full-time employee of the University of Stuttgart, you are not obligated to matriculate.
-If you do not wish to do so, please submit a completed and signed declaration for full-time employees to the Staff Division along with the other documents.
+If you are a full-time employee of the University of Stuttgart, you are not obliged to enroll.
+If you do wish to enroll, please submit the completed and signed declaration for full-time employees [de] to the Personnel Division, along with the other documents.

-If you already have a letter of acceptance but have not yet registered on C@MPUS, register online as indicated and upload a scanned copy of the letter.
-Then complete the enrollment procedure as described in the instructions on registering, applying and enrolling from Page 9 onwards.
+If you already have a letter of acceptance but have not yet registered with C@MPUS, please register online as indicated and upload a scanned copy of the letter.
+Then complete the enrollment procedure as described in the C@mpus instructions for registration, application and enrollment, starting on page 9.

 In order to travel to Germany, you need a visa.
 Apply for a student applicant visa (Studienbewerbervisum) from a German embassy or German consulate in your home country before traveling.
 This can be converted into a residence permit after enrollment.

 You will need to show proof of health insurance.
 In some cases, your health insurance from your home country will be recognized.
-You can find information about this from a statutory health insurance provider in Germany, e.g. the AOK, TK or DAK.
+You can obtain information about this from a statutory health insurance provider in Germany, e.g. the AOK, TK or DAK.
 If you cannot use your foreign health insurance in Germany, you will need to take out German health insurance.
-The International Office (e-mail) can provide you with help with this.
+The International Office can help you with this.

-- Information on enrollment: Admissions Office for Foreign Nationals and EU Citizens
+Information on enrollment: Admissions Office for Foreigners and EU Citizens

-- Advisory and support for international doctoral degree students: International Office
+Advice and support for international doctoral students: International Office